 - In-network benefits apply to miscellaneous medical services and supplies received from a network provider. - Out-of-network benefits apply to miscellaneous medical services and supplies received from a non-network provider.
-There is not an out-of-pocket maximum that applies to these charges.
-In addition to the deductible and coinsurance described for out-of-network benefits, you are responsible for any charges in excess of the non-network provider reimbursement amount.
+In addition to the deductible and coinsurance described for out-ofnetwork benefits, you are responsible for any charges in excess of the non-network provider reimbursement amount.
 Please see Important member information about out-of-network benefits in How To Access Your Benefits for more information.

-Other disposable supplies and appliances, except as described in this Policy.
+Other disposable supplies and appliances, except as described in this section, Durable Medical Equipment and Prosthetics, and Prescription Drugs.